 We are delighted to feature Harrogate author, Malcolm Hollingdrake on our Truth Legal blog.
-We recently recorded a podcast with Malcolm which you can listen to here.

 As local Harrogate residents ourselves, we love this take on our spa town from Malcolm.